Izabellyrb/employee_feedback/README.md

 ## Assumptions and Decisions
 - Used the same field names as provided in the challenge instructions to ensure consistency.
 - Added validations during import to ensure data integrity.
 - To reduce redundancy and improve normalization and performance, the "area", "cargo" and "funcao" columns were converted into dedicated models: **Department**, **Position**, and **Function**.
-The goal was to demonstrate an understanding of scalable database design principles, which can be extended to other attributes as needed.
+The goal was to demonstrate an understanding of scalable database design principles, which can be extended to other attributes of the main table as needed.
-- Achieved 98.8% coverage with unit tests for models, services, and request tests for API endpoints (verifying responses and integration between components).
+- Achieved 100% coverage with unit tests for models, services, and request tests for API endpoints (verifying responses and integration between components).
 - Stored environment variables in a .env file, ensuring a more flexible and secure configuration.
+- Opted not to implement background job processing with Sidekiq, as current requirements do not justify it.
+However, it is a recommended improvement for handling higher data volumes in the future.